What we do

 For thousands of years, people have cultivated positive emotions through Buddhist education, meditation, and mindfulness.
 Now, through technologies like neuroimaging and genomics, scientists from Harvard, Stanford and Johns Hopkins, among others, are proving what Buddhist practitioners learned through teachings, observation and experience alone: Contemplative practices can increase brain function, develop awareness, regulate emotion, and improve general health.

 where our story begins

 Nibbuti's mission is simple: Peace, happiness and the allayment of suffering.
 Our founder, Flavia Wagner, made this her life's purpose while being held hostage in Darfur, Sudan.
-Upon her release, she discovered a mental training designed to accomplish just that.
+Upon her release, she discovered a mental education and training designed to accomplish just that.